quisquous/cactbot/README.md

 5. Now add a new overlay in the OverlayPlugin tab in ACT, and choose `Cactbot` as the type.
 6. In the URL field, browse to an html file to load as a UI element.
 For example to `/path/to/cactbot/ui/raidboss/raidboss.html`.

-## Sounds

-Triggers in [`ui/raidboss`](ui/raidboss) use sound effects from BigWigs which are not licensed for redistribution.
-To use the sounds:
-1. Download [BigWigs Bossmods](https://mods.curse.com/addons/wow/big-wigs) from curse.com.
-2. Open the .zip file.
-3. Extract the .ogg files `BigWigs/Sounds` to `resources/sounds/BigWigs`.

-You should have:
-- `resources/sounds/BigWigs/Alarm.ogg`
-- `resources/sounds/BigWigs/Alert.ogg`
-- `resources/sounds/BigWigs/Info.ogg`
-- `resources/sounds/BigWigs/Long.ogg`